 ILT 129.
-PERSONAL COMPUTER (PC) HARDWARE (2·1·3) PREREQUISITE: As required by the program.
+PERSONAL COMPUTER (PC) HARDWARE (2·3·3) PREREQUISITE: Instructor approval.

 This course covers PC Hardware terminology, component purpose, configuration, pricing and selecting components and systems, for assembling, repairing, and upgrading IBM compatible computers.
 Upon completion of this course, students should be able to describe the basic systems of a PC and be able to perform disassembly and assembly of same.